MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-azure-devops-with-prompt-flow.md

 An Azure service principal is a security identity that applications, services, and automation tools use to access Azure resources.
 The application or service authenticates with Azure to access resources on your behalf.

-Create a service principal by following the instructions at [Create Azure service principal](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#create-azure-service-principal).
+Create a service principal by following the instructions at [Create an Azure service principal](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#create-azure-service-principal).
 You use this service principal to configure the Azure DevOps Services connection and to allow Azure DevOps Services to authenticate and connect to Azure services.
-The prompt flow experiment and evaluation job executions both run under the identity of the service principal.
+The prompt flow experiment and evaluation jobs both run under the identity of the service principal.

 The setup provides the service principal with **Owner** permissions so the CD pipeline can automatically provide the newly provisioned Azure Machine Learning endpoint with access to the Azure Machine Learning workspace for reading connection information.
 The pipeline also adds the endpoint to the key vault policy associated with the Azure Machine Learning workspace with `get` and `list` secret permissions.
 You can change the **Owner** permissions to **Contributor** level permissions by changing the pipeline YAML code to remove the step related to permissions.